 We hear all the time about how technology is moving so fast.
-However it is worth pondering a little about the fact that the Boeing 747 Jumbo-jet is 50 years old this year.
+However it is worth pondering a little about the fact that the Boeing 747 Jumbo-jet is more than 50 years old.

 The plane had its maiden flight in 1969 and although the new engines have been added and bigger fuel tanks and a longer upper deck, the basic design remains the same.
 At the time, it really was a milestone in aviation development and at a scale that surprised many.
 The plane was even short-listed for a prize in architecture in the UK because with its on-board entertainment system it could be likened to a cinema rather than a mode of transport.